 Q: How are you cleaning public areas and restaurants differently since COVID-19?

-A: Public areas and restrooms will be cleaned with the recommended cleaners and disinfectants in accordance with the guidelines provided by the CDC.
-Extra attention is paid to high-touch areas such as door handles, push plates, elevator buttons, thresholds and handrails.
-All high-touch areas are sanitized at least once every 60 minutes.
+A: Public areas, restaurants and restrooms will continue be cleaned with the recommended cleaners and disinfectants in accordance with the guidelines provided by the CDC.
+Extra attention will be paid to high-touch areas such as door handles, push plates, elevator buttons, thresholds and handrails.
+All high-touch areas are sanitized frequently.

 Q: Are you taking temperatures of employees or all guests entering the property?

 A: We are not taking temperatures of guests.
 Employees must complete a health screening, which includes a temperature reading, before the start of each shift.
 Employees with a temperature above 100.4 degrees and/or who exhibits symptoms indicated in the health screening will be sent home.

 Q: What is your staff doing to protect themselves?